Managing Infrastructure Investment Reform and Regulation in Africa (MIRA) Programme

 OneWorld was contracted to update and summarise South Africa’s progress on and experience of the Renewable Energy Independent Power Producer Procurement Programme (REI4P) in the context of the electricity sector in the country.
-The report will constitute one of five Country Case Studies across sub-Saharan Africa in contribution to research conducted for the Energy and Economic Growth (EEG) Programme, implemented by Oxford Policy Management.
+The report constituted one of five Country Case Studies across sub-Saharan Africa in contribution to research conducted for the Energy and Economic Growth (EEG) Programme, implemented by Oxford Policy Management.

 The Applied Research EEG Programme produces research on the links between energy and economic growth, working closely with policy makers to build more sustainable, efficient, reliable and equitable energy systems.
 Renewable energy auctions have been identified as an effective and efficient way of increasing private sector investment in electricity generation by tapping into Sub-Saharan Africa’s abundant river systems, bioenergy, sunshine and wind resources.
 Running effective auctions requires good planning, procurement and contracting capacity, and can involve significant transaction costs.
 While these are important to consider, a well-designed and implemented programme can effectively mitigate risks, and costs can be easily offset by the benefits of lower tariffs.
 However, many African countries have struggled to successfully address the risks and costs involved, resulting in poor outcomes.